Comparing Folic Acid and Methylfolate for Fertility

 If you feel like methyfolate is a better option for you, discuss this with your doctor.
 Disclaimer again here… this post is provided as a resource for information/education.
 It does NOT replace medical advice from your doctor!

-If you want to stay connected with me, sign up for our newsletter below to be notified when new posts are dropped!
+If you want to stay connected with me, sign up for our newsletter below to be notified when new posts are released!

 Resources